dwlambiri/ics4u-tflow/README.md

 HUMAN ++++ where are you

-During decoding the blue cells are fed the user input and the first red cell is fed a special character (“<s>” in our case).
+During decoding the blue cells are fed the user input and the first red cell is fed a special character ( in our case).
 The dotted lines are in use and the system goes through several loops, moving words towards the right in the decoder.
 The output is then provided to the user.

 We heavily edited bot model class.
 Here are some changes we made to the code, in no particular order:
 -	Detailed comments explaining model type, purpose, cells used, and data member descriptions